 - Use an ovitrap, a mosquito larvae trap.
 This creates an artificial breeding site that attracts pregnant mosquitoes, who lay their eggs.
 The eggs fall through a mesh grid where they hatch and develop.
 The adult mosquitoes are trapped beneath the mesh and can’t escape.
 Another form of ovitrap is the lethal ovitrap that attracts the female mosquitoes and either kills them using a pesticide or kills the larvae that hatch from the eggs with a larvicide.
 Ovitraps are available online, or you can fabricate your own.

 - Other ways of controlling mosquitoes are mosquito traps that emit CO2.
 They can be expensive to buy and may have operating costs.
+A cheaper trap using an attractant can also help you reduce the number of mosquitoes in your yard.

-Although the larvicides or surfactants may slightly affect other non-target species, they are very effective and a great way to deal with a mosquito problem.
+Although larvicides or surfactants may slightly affect other non-target species, they are very effective and a great way to deal with a mosquito problem.